 __ Managerial Protocols

-This section is the foundation of a bank business continuity plan.
-That’s regardless of the type of disaster (natural, manmade or electronic) – or how many bank branches have been affected (just one or over a hundred).
+This is the foundation of a bank business continuity plan.
+It encompasses all of the sections listed below, outlining what needs to happen before, during and after a disruption.
+This framework will apply to virtually all scenarios, regardless of the type of disaster (natural, manmade or electronic) – or how many bank branches have been affected (just one or over a hundred).
 Your plan needs to outline:

 - Who does the decision-making in an emergency situation?